Supuni-Punsarani/Web-application/README.md

 # Web-application

-I created a web application for food shop by usinf html and css
+I created a web application for food shop by using html and css